Megwana/open_road/README.md

 - [Lighthouse Post List](https://res.cloudinary.com/dfdbnig1r/image/upload/v1695439612/LighthousePostList_erhfce.png)

 ### Bugs and Fixes

+1. I had a bug where my css and js would not load once setting the DEBUG to False and in the Heroku Deployed interface.

+Solution: Add {% load static %} to base.html and change css and js links to:
+   - `<link type="text/css" rel="stylesheet" href="{% static 'css/style.css' %}">`
+   - `<script src="{% static 'js/index.js' %}"></script>`

+2. Images were not uploading from users wanting to create a post.

+Solution: Add this code = `<form method="POST" enctype="multipart/form-data">`

+3. test_views was failing due to an issue when running error messages regarding updating post/ deleting etc.

+Solution: Add httpResponseRedirects to relevant pages, this allowed the failing tests to pass.

+Unresolved Bug:

+My Favicon is not showing despite make alterations to its path and setting in the root of static folder.

+Future Solution: I'm going to use a different favicon to see if this makes a difference and add different sizings for varying devices.

 ---
 ## Deployment
 The main branch of my repository open_road, has been used for the deployment of this application.